 On this page

-One way to unlocking some of the money you have tied up in your home to pay your retirement expenses is to take out a reverse mortgage.
-These loans work a little like a home loan in reverse and can provide you with either a lump sum or an income stream.
+One way to unlock some of the money you have tied up in your home is to take out a reverse mortgage.
+These products work a bit like a home loan – but in reverse.

 What are reverse mortgages?

-A reverse mortgage is a different form of home loan than those used to buy a residential property.
-A reverse mortgage allows you to borrow money against the equity (value of your home less any mortgage debt) you have built up in your home as you repaid your mortgage.
+A reverse mortgage is a different form of home loan than the one you originally used to buy your home.
+A reverse mortgage allows you to borrow money against the equity (value of your home less any mortgage debt) you built up in your home as you repaid your mortgage over the years.

-Generally, reverse mortgages are only available to borrowers aged 60 and over and loan drawdowns are paid as a lump sum, income stream or line of credit.
+Generally, reverse mortgages are only available to borrowers aged 60 and over, with the money from your loan being drawn down as a lump sum, regular income stream or line of credit.

-The maximum amount of equity you can withdraw with this type of loan varies between providers (usually 15–45%) and is normally based on your age to ensure you retain adequate equity in your property.
+The maximum amount of equity you can withdraw with this type of loan varies between providers (currently 34–50% of the property’s value).
+The loan amount is calculated using your age to ensure you retain adequate equity in your property.